lexicHQ/docs/deploy-slack-bot.md

 ```

-This will bring the interactive prompt for setting app ID and secret key.
+This will start the interactive prompt for setting `Client ID` and `Secret`.
 If you are using older CLI then you can enter those as config variables in the following way:

 RECIME_SLACK_CLIENT_ID: